GussyFinkNottle/amen-calculator/README.md

   and display a particular reduction sequence.

 Various  combinators are defined, for example the standard combinator-sets **IBCKW** and **SKI** (also combinatorially complete).
+For example `cC` is V"~" and `cB` is cM :^: cC.

-But there are also combinators for pairing, currying, and projection, combinators related to currying, permutation of arguments, fixed points, the continuation monad, and lots more.
+There are also combinators for pairing, currying, and projection, combinators related to currying, permutation of arguments, fixed points, the continuation monad, and lots more.
-You have to browse the the code to find these.
+I am afraid you have to browse the code to find these.